 August 1 is Lughnasadh or Lammas in the Northern Hemisphere (February 1 in the Southern Hemisphere).
 This is known as the first harvest (the other two being the autumn equinox and Samhain).
 That means we’re starting to see results from the labor of previous months, but there’s still lots of work to do.
-This is an important time for being thankful and praying for abundance.
+This is an important time for being thankful and visualizing abundance.
 It’s a time to celebrate the cycle of life.
-It’s also a good time to reflect on where we are and where we want to go for the remainder of the year.
+It’s also a good time to reflect on where you are and where you want to go for the remainder of the year.

 Sacrifice is part of the cycle of life that’s celebrated at this time.
 It includes birth, life, death, and rebirth.
 Sacrifice in this context is voluntary death for the good of something larger.
 Psychologically, we can see this type of sacrifice as giving up on pleasure now so that we have something awesome later in the year.
 Lughnasadh is a good time to feel, as much as we can, this rhythm of life.
 Sacrifices are never easy, but if we’ve done the work of previous festivals by preparing a foundation and planting and tending our goals, we can’t stop now.
 It’s a good time to assess what sacrifices need to be made to ensure continued growth and abundance later in the year.

 “Lughnasadh 2012″ by Rainbow Gryphon is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License.